 Communal areas

 Repair category 1

-Notes Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building out with the scope of our inspection and this should be confirmed.
+Notes Communal areas leading to and surrounding the subject property have been visually inspected where possible, however it should be appreciated that there may be a common repairing liability in respect of other parts of the building outwith the scope of our inspection and this should be confirmed.

 Garages and permanent outbuildings

 Repair category -

-Notes None.
+Notes No inspection of the garage was available and hence we cannot comment upon its condition.

-Outside areas and boundaries

-Repair category 1

-Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
+Mature trees/vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.